GoogleCloudPlatform/simple-anthos-installer/README.md

 ![Logo](images/logo.png)
 # A Simple Anthos Installer

 Automated Anthos Multi Cloud installer in 3 easy steps!
+Great for quickly setting up killer demo or POC.

-- Deploys 2 Clusters
+- Deploys:
-  - A GKE Cluster on GCP in a dedicated VPC
+  - A GKE Cluster on GCP in a dedicated VPC in us-central1
-  - A EKS Cluster on AWS in a dedicated VPC
+  - A EKS Cluster on AWS in a dedicated VPC in AWS region us-east-1
-- [Runs GKE Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview) on both clusters and creates Kubernetes Service Account to use to login to the Anthos console for the EKS Cluster.
+- Runs [GKE Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview) on both clusters and creates Kubernetes Service Account to use to login to the Anthos console for the EKS Cluster.
 - Enables [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management) on both clusters
 - Uses [CFT](https://cloud.google.com/foundation-toolkit) Terraform modules that follow best practices.